 SRO stands for Single Room Occupancy.
 These are typically Class B rental units where individuals rent a single room and have shared bathroom facilities.
 In New York, many small buildings, townhouses, and brownstones were converted to SROs.
-Today there is a trend for new homeowners to purchase these and convert the SROs to single family homes.
+Today there is a trend for new homeowners to purchase these and convert them to single family homes.

 Verify Legal SRO Status

 The first thing to do when converting an SRO to a single family home is to verify the existing legal use of the building.
 There are different resources for this, such as the Certificate of Occupancy from the Department of Buildings (NYC DOB) or the building I-Card for Housing Preservation & Development (HPD).
 The records from DOB and HPD are critical for these type of building alterations.

 Obtain a Certificate of No Harassment

 Hire an SRO Architect

 You will need an Architect for any alteration to SRO buildings, including, of course, converting the SRO to single family use.
 As an architect working on SROs, we start by assessing the existing building and producing a set of existing conditions drawings.
 After the assessment is complete, we move on to design the new home alteration.
 In this process, we will work closely with the homeowner to design a home that thoroughly suits their needs.
 It is important to tailor all renovations to the individual owners.

 Once the overall design is complete, the architect and their team (including engineers as needed) produce a set of technical architectural / engineering plans and specifications.
 These are filed with the Department of Buildings and are used by the contractors for bidding the work and for construction.
 During construction the architect will stay on the project and periodically visit the jobsite.
 At completion the architect will assist in project closeout, punch list, and obtaining a new Certificate of Occupancy from the DOB.

 File an Alteration Type 1